 While transactions involving the purchases/sales of individual TIAA Traditional Annuity contracts are not observable in a public marketplace, contract value has historically provided a good approximation of fair value.
 The plan has provided no reserves against such contract value for credit risk of the contract issuer.

-The TIAA Traditional Annuity investment contract is 99% and 99% benefit responsive as of December 31, 2013 and 2012, respectively.
-The average yield of the TIAA Traditional benefit responsive investment contract was 3.37% for the year ended December 31, 2013.
+The TIAA Traditional Annuity investment contract is 99% benefit responsive as of December 31, 2014 and 2013.
+The average yield of the TIAA Traditional benefit responsive investment contract was 3.31% for the year ended December 31, 2014.